Skretch/Mizidy/README.md

 # Mizidy
-A portfolio website created for Michaël Mizidy
+A artist website created for Michaël Mizidy